-Problem in the sperm is the leading cause, and account for approximately 75% of male infertility cases.
-On average about 100-750 million sperm are ejaculated during orgasm, but only a few make it to the fallopian tube and reach the egg for fertilisation.
-Fewer amounts of sperm, or any problem with its quality, reduce the chances of conception.
-Problem of the sperm can be caused by trapped sperm inside the testicles, orchitis, sexually transmitted infections, testicles that don?t descend into the scrotum at birth are damaged by staying in the body, genetic causes (Kilinefelter syndrome), cancer drugs, hormonal causes, varicocele (enlarged veins encircles the testicles) and poor quality of sperm after vasectomy reversal.
+Other problems can be caused by sperm trapped inside the testicles, inflammation of the testicles, sexually transmitted infections, testicles that don’t descend into the scrotum at birth and are damaged by staying in the body, genetic causes (such as Kilinefelter syndrome), cancer drugs, hormonal causes, varicocele (enlarged veins encircles the testicles) and poor quality of sperm after vasectomy reversal.

-Other causes of male infertility includes neoplasm, trauma, hydrocele, malaria, testicular dysgenesis syndrome, idiopathic oligospermia (unexplained sperm deficiencies account for 30% of infertility problems in males), tobacco smoking, excessive alcohol consumption, abuse of illegal drugs, emotional stress, obesity and age.
+Other causes of male infertility includes cancer, trauma, hydrocele, malaria, testicular dysgenesis syndrome, idiopathic oligospermia (unexplained sperm deficiencies account for 30 percent of infertility problems in males), tobacco smoking, excessive alcohol consumption, abuse of drugs (both prescription and recreational), emotional stress, obesity and age.

-Less than a decade ago, treatment for a severe male infertility was limited to inseminations or IVF using donor sperm.
-Today, exciting advances in male infertility have introduced innovative therapeutic options and are offered to men, including those with not enough sperm in their ejaculate due to genetic conditions, a greatly improved chance to conceive their won biological offspring.
+Less than a decade ago, treatment for male infertility was limited to assisted insemination or IVF using donor sperm.
+Today, exciting advances in male infertility have introduced innovative therapeutic options and are offered to couples, to greatly improve their chances of conception.